Your guide to how to find the rehab clinic that is right for you.

-When you have worked through all the points above, you should be left with a reasonable range of choices in clinic.
+When you have worked through all the points above, you should be left with a reasonable range of choices in a clinic.
 Of these last few choices, feel free to call around, ask as many questions as you need to, or track down online reviews to compare them.
-You don’t have to be stuck with one you don’t like, not when there are hundreds of options in rehab centre in England and Wales.
+You don’t have to be stuck with one you don’t like, not when there are hundreds of options in rehab centres in England and Wales.

 Where to get Help Choosing a Rehab?